HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model

 \subsection{Hierarchical Mask Tokenizer}

 HiMTok consists of three components: a mask tokenizer (MT), a vector quantization layer (VQ), and a mask de-tokenizer (MD), as illustrated in \cref{fig:method} (a).
-Following TiTok~\cite{yu2024titok}, some 1D learnable latent tokens are encoded by MT with mask image patches.
-After quantized by a VQ variant~\cite{zhu2024addressing}, the encoded latent tokens are then reconstructed by MD.
+Following TiTok~\cite{yu2024titok}, some 1D learnable latent tokens are encoded by MT along with mask image patches.
+After quantized by a VQ variant~\cite{zhu2024addressing}, the encoded latent tokens are then reconstructed by MD\footnote{MT annd MD are both standard Transformer layers}.
 The number of 1D mask tokens is much smaller than the number of 2D mask patches.

 We focus on the hierarchical design here.
 Hierarchical tokens are expected to carry coarse-to-fine mask representations, which can be implemented by autoregressive modeling~\cite{tian2024var}.
 Considering the assumption of unidirectional dependency, we design a causal attention mechanism for the latent tokens in the attention layers of the mask tokenizer: the current latent token is conditioned on the mask patches and its former latent tokens.
 This mechanism in the mask tokenizer aligns with LLM generation: